Configure Health Alerts

 to: sysadmin

-To tune this alert to trigger warning and critical alerts at a lower CPU utilization, change the warn
+To customize this alert to trigger warning and critical alerts at lower CPU utilization levels, you can change the warn

 and crit

-to the values of your choosing.
+lines to values of your choosing.
 For example:

 warn: $this > (($status >= $WARNING) ?
 (60) : (75))